To be successful as a child you need to know your ABC’s. If you want to be successful as a sales professional, you need to know these ABC’s.

 Trust is a key to a lot of what we have talked about so far.
 Relationship?
 Trust.
 Answers to your questions?
 Trust.
 Are prospects and clients buying from you?
 Trust.
 Trust is the secret weapon of the best sales professionals

 U – Understanding

-You need to understand the business, industry, needs and aspirations of your prospects and clients.
+You need to understand the business, industry, needs, and aspirations of your prospects and clients.
 The more you understand that stuff the more understanding you can be of their problems.
 Also when things go sideways with a client.
-Come from a place of understanding not defense.
+Come from a place of understanding, not defense.

 V – Value

-The more value you can provide, the more likelihood that a person wants to meet with you.
+The more value you can provide, the more likely that a person wants to meet with you.
 The more value your solution or product provides, the more likelihood a person will want to buy from you.
 Show the value and win the business.

 W – Win

-You job is to win.
+Your job is to win.
 But win smart.
 You may not win all the time but you want to win more than you lose.

 X – X – Factor